 - Initialize your Filespace.
 Keep in mind that the block size you choose may affect the performance and scalability of your solution, depending on the object storage you are planning to use.

 - Once your Filespace is initialized you may wish to have the LucidLink Client start as a Windows Service.
-This allows it to run even if no users are logged on.
+This allows it to run even if no users are not logged on.

 - You may wish to change the cache location to a high speed disk.
 Whether this is necessary depends on your network speed and the amount of users that will be connected to your setup.
 Should you have further questions around sizing please contact support.